lyubogeorgiev/Java-Advanced/Defining_Classes/README.md

 Class Person with getters is created.
 The class is tested in the Main function by creating a List of Person objects, and then the output is filtered according to the requirements, every Person over 30 years old is printed on the console in Alphabetical order of names.

+Exercise 01 - Opinion Poll
+-

+Exercise 02 - Company Roster
+-

+Created a class Employee which will hold the information format for employee object.
+For each Employee entered we are creating a new object and putting the employee object into a list of employees which is inside a Map which has a String key with department and List<Employee> for a value.
+Sorting the departments Map by average salary of the employees from the highest to lowest and then taking only the first entry which is the department with the highest average salary.
+Printing the department and all the employees within the department according to the requirements.